rutgerblom/SDDC.Lab/README.md

   * Please review the [Project Features](#project-features) section, as many entries have been updated with additional functionality introduced in this release.
 In particular:
     1. Additional functionaly was added to [vSphere Content Libraries](#vsphere-content-libraries-v4--updated-in-v5).
 Not only are multiple Content Libraries now supported, but you can now also subscribe to Internet-based content libraries (i.e. TKG).
     2. Overlay Segments now support automatic IP subnet address assignment for both IPv4 and IPv6.
-For more information, see [NSX-T Segment IP Subnet Auto-Allocation](#nsx-t-segment-ip-subnet-auto-allocation-v5).
+For more information, see [NSX Segment IP Subnet Auto-Allocation](#NSX-segment-ip-subnet-auto-allocation-v5).

 ## Networking